 If you haven’t already downloaded our WIndows Phone games this might be a good opportunity to do so.
 Click Here for more details.

-It’s hard to imagine that people in 2017 would still be making games and putting them cartridge for a 35-year computer but they still are, truly amazing.
+It’s hard to imagine that there is still such great interest in a 35-year-old computer and that people in 2017 would be making games and putting them cartridge format, but they still are.

-While revision 3 boards are still readily available through various distributors in the UK, USA, and Australia Alphaworks will no longer be making them.
+While revision three boards are still readily available through various distributors in the UK, USA, and Australia, Alphaworks will no longer be making them.

-So congratulations Max on being the owner of the very last genuine Alphaworks c64 cartridge board.
+So congratulations Max B. on being the proud owner of the very last genuine Alphaworks c64 cartridge board.

 I had an hour free the other day so decided to create a simple Task List application for Windows which I could leave open all the time (small in size) and that would allow me to add tasks, show that they were completed and remove them it required.